myhro/docs-content/content/reference/logs.md

 Notes:

 * For logs to be accessible in this way, processes have to send their log messages to STDOUT or STDERR.
 This is the standard with Docker containers running single processes each.
+* Log data is only acessible as long as the originating instance still exists.
+Actions that result in an instance being deleted, like [scaling down a component](../scaledown/) or [deleting an entire application](../delete/) make the according log data inaccessible.
-* Log entries are stored for a couple of days only, for the time being.
+* Log entries are stored for 14 days, for the time being.

 ## Return the latest log messages